-Stocks take breather as ADP jobs data signals slow hiring
+Stocks recoup losses as oil tops $45

 |BIONTECH SE

-Elsewhere, Moderna shares were lower after Merck & Co. said it sold its stake in the company.
+Elsewhere, Moderna shares were little changed after Merck & Co. said it sold its stake in the company.

 |Ticker